-Born on April 17, 1897, in Madison, Wisconsin, Thornton Wilder went on to release his debut novel, The Cabala, in 1926.
+Born April 17, 1897, in Madison, Wisconsin, Thornton Wilder released his debut novel, The Cabala, in 1926.
 Later novels included The Woman of Andros, The Ides of March and The Eighth Day.
-He won the 1928 Pulitzer Prize for The Bridge of San Luis Rey, as well as the 1938 and 1943 award in the drama category for Our Town and The Skin of Our Teeth, respectively.
+He won the 1928 Pulitzer Prize for The Bridge of San Luis Rey, as well as the 1938 and 1943 awards in drama for Our Town and The Skin of Our Teeth, respectively.
 He died on December 7, 1975, in Hamden, Connecticut.

 Thornton Niven Wilder was born on April 17, 1897, in Madison, Wisconsin.
 The second child of Amos and Isabella Wilder, Thornton grew up in a highly educated and accomplished family.
 His father was a newspaper owner and editor and was a powerful public speaker.
 His mother was well-educated, cultured and a successful poet.
 Both parents instilled a love of the classics and intellectual curiosity in all their children.

 In 1906, the family moved to Hong Kong when Amos was appointed American consul general.
 There Thornton attended an English-speaking school, but soon returned to America with his mother and siblings when political conditions in China grew unstable.
 While in high school in California, Thornton became interested in theater and writing.
 Upon graduating, he enrolled at Oberlin College and then transferred to Yale University in 1917.